Publishing to Azure

 - Ensure that the

 appsettings.Production.jsonfile has the appropriate production values, including the database connection string.
 Ensure that the connection string has

 MultipleActiveResultSets=True, otherwise some operations will not work.

 - Open the Package Manager Console and type

 $env:ASPNETCORE_ENVIRONMENT = 'Production'.
 Then run

 update-database.
 This will create your tables in your production database.
+If in the future you add migrations, you will run this same command, which will make the necessary database changes.
 When you are done,

 $env:ASPNETCORE_ENVIRONMENT = 'Development', to set your environment back to Development.
 Be very careful with this in the future, because you could be inadvertently be running against he production database.

 - Right click on the project in the solution explorer and select